True Faith (band): Early career

-Awards
+Early Awards

-Through the distinct powerful voice of its lead singer and founder, Medwin Marfil, the band was able to amass numerous music awards and nominations highlighted in the summer of 2000 by a Music Television Asia award for Best Video Award for the video "Awit Para Sa Kanya" (Song For Her).
-Although True Faith didn't win, the nomination brought the band back into the public spotlight.
-Memories Are Cheap: The Best of Truefaith, 1993-2000, Produced by Truefaith and Darrell James Laxamana, was also released that year, a hugely successful overview of Truefaith's success and a look at how the group evolved from its new wave roots to becoming an easy listening icon.
+The band received a Music Television Asia "Best Video Award" in 2000 for the video "Awit Para Sa Kanya" (Song For Her).
+"Memories Are Cheap: The Best of Truefaith, 1993-2000," produced by True Faith and Darrell James Laxamana, was also released that year.
 The album featured a new track "Kung O.K.
-Lang Sa'yo", a one-acoustic guitar ballad featuring then new member Jay Valencia on guitars.
+Lang Sa'yo", a one-acoustic guitar ballad featuring then-new member Jay Valencia on guitars.
 This album also includes a remix version of "Get It On".

-As they toured the Philippines through colleges, club circuits and radio stations, they continued to build a strong following.
-"Faithfools", the moniker the fans called themselves, look upon the group to hear songs they have popularised like "Perfect", "Sumasarap ang Gising", and "Dedma".

-Truefaith has played alongside famous artists like The Dawn, the late Ric Segreto, Kuh Ledesma, Kulay and many more.
-They were slated to perform in the United States in the fall of 2005.
+True Faith has played alongside artists such as The Dawn, the late Ric Segreto, Kuh Ledesma, and Kulay.
+They were stated to perform in the United States in the fall of 2005.

-The band are mostly popular for singing the theme song for Sa Piling Mo entitled "Dahil Ikaw".
-This song bagged the Favourite Media Soundtrack category in the 2007 Myx Music Awards.
+The band is mostly known for singing the theme song for "Sa Piling Mo" entitled "Dahil Ikaw", which won the Favorite Media Soundtrack category in the 2007 Myx Music Awards.

-Nevertheless, for many observers, Truefaith's nomination was a welcome boost to a roller-coaster career that dates back to their 1993 hit song "Perfect", which started life as a demo that spent countless weeks as the no. 1 song on the competitive 99.5 RT Top 40 chart.
-After riding high as one of the country's top pop bands, Truefaith peaked with their 1995 album Build, which spawned several hit singles such as "Alaala" and "Kundi Rin Lang Ikaw".
+Nevertheless, for many observers, True Faith's nomination was a welcome boost to a roller-coaster career that dates back to their 1993 hit song "Perfect".
+True Faith peaked with their 1995 album Build, which spawned several hit singles such as "Alaala" and "Kundi Rin Lang Ikaw".

 Legal action

-Build was followed by a messy episode that involved a court case between co-founder and lead singer Medwin Marfil and three founding band members over the use of the band name.
-An out of court settlement ensued, with Medwin winning full rights to the name.
-He reformed the band with some old and new members and recorded two more studio albums for the Octoarts-EMI label.
-In 2006, the band regained its stride with a top-selling greatest hits album and the nomination of the band's video (by award-winning video director Robert Quebral) which put them back on the A-List.
+Build was followed by an episode that involved a court case between co-founder and lead singer Medwin Marfil, and three founding band members over the use of the band name.
+An out-of-court settlement ensued, with Medwin winning full rights to the name.
+He reformed the band with old and new members and recorded two more studio albums under the Octoarts-EMI label.
+In 2006, the band regained its stride with a top-selling greatest hits album and the nomination of the band's video (by award-winning video director Robert Quebral), which put them back on the A-List.